On finite energy monopoles on $\mathbb{C}\times \Sigma$: Introduction

 where $h:\R\to\R$ is a function such that $|h(x)|<C|x|^q$ for some $q>1$ and $C>0$, the decay (power law or exponential) of the function $k: \R^2\to \R$ will produce roughly the same decay for $u$.
 For details, see Lemma \ref{formallemma} and Lemma \ref{formallemma2}.

 Some analytic results are collected in Appendix \ref{A}.
 We state a weak version of Trudinger's inequality that is used elsewhere in this paper.

-\textbf{Acknowledgments.} I am extremely grateful to my advisor, Tom Mrowka, for suggesting this project and for his invaluable support.
-I would like to thank Ao Sun and Jianfeng Lin for helpful comments.
+\textbf{Acknowledgments.} The author is extremely grateful to his advisor, Tom Mrowka, for suggesting this project and for his invaluable support.
+The author would like to thank Ao Sun and Jianfeng Lin for valuable discussions and comments.
 This material is based upon work supported by the National Science Foundation under Grant No. 1808794.